nkust-monitor-iot-project-2024/recognition/README.md

 - `IOT_RECOGNITION_SERVER_TLS_CERT`: Specify the path to the TLS certificate file.
 Default is empty (insecure).
 - `IOT_RECOGNITION_SERVER_TLS_KEY`: Specify the path to the TLS key file.
 Default is empty (insecure).
 - `IOT_RECOGNITION_SERVER_TLS_CA`: Specify the path to the CA key file.
 Default is empty (`require_client_auth=false`).
+- `BASELIME_API_KEY`: Specify the API key for the Baselime API.
+Default is empty (standard output).
+- `BASELIME_DATASET`: Specify the dataset name for the Baselime API.
+Default is `otel`.

 ## License